rhomobile/rhomobile-docs/docs/en/4.0.0/guide/local_database.md

 ## Database Encryption

 **NOTE: As of Rhodes version 3.3.3, [Rhom data encryption](../../2.2.0/rhodes/rhom#database-encryption) is removed from Rhodes.
-This feature is only supported in Motorola RhoMobile Suite.
+This feature is only supported in Zebra RhoMobile Suite.
 If you wish to use this feature, you will need to upgrade to RhoMobile Suite purchase a [RhoElements license](licensing) is required.**

 If your application requires that the local database is encrypted on the filesystem, you can enable it by setting a flag in `build.yml`: